What Is: Carbon Offsetting with a Blue Carbon Project

+There is another reason that blue carbon is special.
 Most carbon offsetting projects and green financing relate to activities more commonly carried out in larger or continental states.
 Most renewable energy projects, even if offshore, are only viable if they supply a large land demand.
 Agricultural projects and reforestation are all related to continental countries.
 Even REDD+ funding would only go to developing countries that have significant forests.

 But, if coastal and marine ecosystems can in fact slow down climate change, carbon credit funding could be an additional flow of finance to help SIDS respond.
 It would also be funding that does not have ‘aid’ connotations, which probably means a great deal.
 As someone who is also from the developing world, I would guess so.

 Issues of environmental justice are unique for SIDS even relative to the rest of the developing world, as you can see.
 On the one hand, they are the most at risk, yet probably contributed the least to the problem.
 But on the other hand, if technology allows them to go fully oceanic, it would be the start of a new era of humankind.

 - Verra‘s first blue carbon methodology & potential REDD+ update for coastal forests.